 HEADMASTER’S LIST: 90 and above in major subjects

 with no major subject grade less than 85.
-If a grade of less than 85 appears for a major subject, the student is disqualified from the Headmaster’s List but receives First Honors or Second Honors.
+If a grade of less than 85 appears for a major subject, the student is disqualified from the Headmaster’s List but receives First Honors.

 Evening Parent-Teacher conferences are scheduled in the fall.
 Additional conferences may be scheduled through the office and may be initiated by either the parent or teacher.

 Conferences enable both the teacher and the parents to better understand the student in order to meet individual needs.
 They also provide the opportunity to discuss progress and potential.
 All parents should make every effort to attend on the scheduled evenings.